HomeAncient History

 When Aphrodite’s child was born, she named him Aeneas and gave him to Anchises to raise.
 The gods did not raise mortal children.
 However, Aphrodite supported Aeneas throughout his entire life.
 During the Trojan War, the goddess Aphrodite protected Aeneas from death many times, using her own body as a shield at one point.

-The goddess caused a storm and Dido and Aeneas took shelter in a cave.
+The goddess caused a storm, and Dido and Aeneas took shelter in a cave.
 There, the two lovers were united.
-Therefore, the plan worked, but the ultimate outcome brought a curse in Aeneas’ future.
+Therefore, the plan worked, but the ultimate outcome brought a curse on Aeneas’ future.
 When Aeneas eventually decided to leave Dido to continue his quest, Dido cursed Aeneas, which later caused the Punic Wars with Carthage.
 The goddess Aphrodite’s meddling caused untold chaos for her son’s progeny.

-By Bethany WilliamsBA Classics and English, MA LiteratureBethany is a Masters student, currently studying the adaptation of Greek myth in modern literature.
+Bethany is a Masters student, currently studying the adaptation of Greek myth in modern literature.
 She is a graduate of Classics and English (BA), during which she studied Ancient Greek language, classical reception within its own time and throughout history, as well as Greek and Roman history.
 Apart from her studies, she has an appreciation for art, philosophy, and travel.
 She may be based in England, but her heart is in Greece.